-The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
+The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
-During the accounting period 1 August 2013 to 31 July 2014, the College paid 97.85 per cent of its invoices within 30 days.
+During the accounting period 1 August 2014 to 31 July 2015, the College paid 97.16% of its invoices within 30 days.
 The College incurred no interest charges in respect of late payment for this period.